next-hydra

 3. Select B2B: Heavy Machinery.

-4. Create an API client for the storefront using the Scopes from Frontend B2B template.
+5. Create an API client for the storefront using the Scopes from Frontend B2B template, and add the Custom objects scope (in addition to every scope that template already includes).

 You will need these values from commercetools: